Skin Care

 Affiliate Disclosure: We may earn a small commission if you buy products through our links.

 There are many products that can help in clearing this skin condition or at least slow its growth.
-These would be active antifungal agents that such as:
+These would be active antifungal agents such as:

 While some of these products may be available as a prescription, you can find many over-the-counter topical treatments that kill Malassezia yeasts and other fungal species.